-When removing the fuel filter, a quantity of fuel will escape.
-DO NOT smoke or allow an open flame in close proximity.
-Failure to do so could ignite a fire or cause an explosion which could result in serious injury to you and/or bystanders.
-Failure to comply may result in death, personal injury, equipment or property damage.
+DO NOT smoke or allow an open flame in close proximity to the fuel filter.
+When removing the fuel filter, some fuel will escape, so it could start a fire or cause an explosion.
+Failure to comply may result in death, personal injury, equipment damage, or property damage.

 Replace fuel filters with parts of the same part number.
 PACCAR periodically changes its filter design, and filters of different part numbers are not interchangeable.
 Use of incorrect filter part numbers or non-genuine filters can result in low pressure fuel fault codes and/or severe engine damage.
-Contact a Kenworth or Peterbilt dealer to verify the correct fuel filter part numbers.
+Contact a Kenworth or Peterbilt dealer to verify the correct fuel filter part numbers